finalv2/cwp-decap-test/strategies/measure-caregiver-retention-carefully.md

 ## This strategy in action

-**Chapin Hall** provides a framework for categorizing retention reasons in their report "The Dynamics of Foster Home Recruitment and Retention."
+**The Center for State Child Welfare Data** provides a framework for categorizing retention reasons in their report "[The Dynamics of Foster Home Recruitment and Retention](/resources/dynamics-foster-home/)."
 It includes 7 specific categories.

 **Washington State** tracks detailed termination reasons.
 They track more than 20 specific categories.[](https://fcda.chapinhall.org/wp-content/uploads/2018/10/Foster-Home-Report-Final_FCDA_October2018.pdf)